HongleiXie/hongleixie.github.io/_posts/2018-07-08-implicit-CF-part1.md

 ### Explicit v.s.
 Implicit feedback
 What's the main distinctions between explicit and implicit-feedback recommenders?
 Why do we have to address the two types of recommenders differently?
 - Explicit feedback includes explicit input by users regarding their interest in products.
-For example, the 5-star rating in Netflix or Amazon.
+For example, the 5-star rating system in Amazon.
 - Implicit feedback, which indirectly reflects opinion through observing user behavior, includes purchase history, browsing history, search patterns, watching habits etc.
 - What's the features of _implicit feedback_?
 - **No negative feedback.** For example, a user that did not watch a certain show might have done so because she dislikes the show or just because she did not know about the show or was not available to watch it.
 This fundamental asymmetry does not exist in explicit feedback where users tell us both what they like and what they dislike.